alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 3. **Imagine The Result** - Sometimes it's hard to gather the energy and willpower to get rid of crap.
 In this situation, I'd imagine dealing with this crap the next day, then the day after, and so on.
 How much energy and joy would that suck from me each day?
 Do I really want to deal with this crappy code.. again?
 No way!

+I can honestly say this simple act has added a level of productivity and cheer to my life.
 Life's too short to put up with crap.
 There's already enough of it out there.

 Let's not put up with anymore than we have to.